On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Introduction

 \section{Introduction}

 The classification of projective complex K3 surfaces $X$ that have a finite automorphism group has been established by Pyatetskii-Sapiro and Shafarevich \cite{PS} for Picard ranks $\rho=\rk\NS X))$ $1$ and $2$, by Vinberg \cite{Vinberg} for rank $4$ and Nikulin \cite{Nikulin1}, \cite{Nikulin2} for the other ranks.
 This classification is done according to their Néron-Severi lattice $\NS X)$, which, according to the Torelli Theorem (see \cite{PS}) for K3 surfaces, strongly characterizes the surfaces.
 However in general for rank $\rho>1$, we do not have a geometric construction of these surfaces.
-Where by geometric construction, we mean surfaces lying in a projective space or understood as cover of a known surface or, if there exist a fibration with a section, an explicit Weierstrass model. \\ By results of Nikulin, a K3 surface $X$ with $\rho>2$ has a finite number of automorphism if and only if the number of smooth rational curves (called $(-2)$-curves) is finite and non-zero.
+By geometric construction, we mean surfaces lying in a projective space or understood as cover of a known surface or, if there exist a fibration with a section, an explicit Weierstrass model. \\ By results of Nikulin, a K3 surface $X$ with $\rho>2$ has a finite number of automorphism if and only if the number of smooth rational curves (called $(-2)$-curves) is finite and non-zero.
 According to \cite{AHL} and independently \cite{McK}, these conditions are equivalent to requiring the surface $X$ to be a Mori dream space i.e. that its Cox ring is finitely generated.

-In this paper, we construct geometrically the K3 surfaces $X$ which have a finite non-zero number of $(-2)$-curves and no elliptic fibrations.
+In this paper, we construct geometrically the K3 surfaces $X$ which have a finite non-zero number of $(-2)$-curves and no elliptic fibrations (the case with fibrations is treated in \cite{Roulleau}).
 From the results of Nikulin \cite{Nikulin2} and Vinberg \cite{Vinberg}, their Picard number $\rho$ is $3$ or $4$ and there are $8$ cases classified according to their Néron-Severi lattices, which are denoted $S_{1},\dots,S_{6}$ for rank $\rho=3$ and $L(24),L(27)$ for rank $\rho=4$.

-The fact that any complex K3 surface contains an infinite number of curves of geometric genus $0$ is the result of many contributions (we refer to \cite{CGL} for an history and references).
-We remark that the last cases that remained to be treated were K3 surfaces with even Picard number and no elliptic fibrations, which -to our opinion- makes the surfaces $L(24),L(27)$ particularly worth to study.
+A conjecture which remained open for a quite long time is about the presence of infinitely many rational curves on a K3 surface.
+We observe that some of the last cases that remained open (and for which now the conjecture was proved, see e.g. \cite{CGL} for a history and references) are the cases of K3 surfaces with Picard number 4, no elliptic fibrations and a finite automorphisms group.
+These K3 surfaces are exactly the surfaces we consider in Sections \ref{subsec:Lattice-L24} and \ref{subsec:Lattice-L27}, and probably the difficulties in establishing the conjecture in these cases is related to their peculiar geometry.
+Also from the point of view of this paper, these are special K3 surfaces since both of them have a twin (see below for the definition) with different properties with respect to the presence of $(-2)$-curves.